 Getting into the FPV quadcopter hobby can seem quite daunting, especially since there are so many different components you need, like goggles, frames, motors, propellers, electronics, antennas, and batteries.
 Then there’s the matter of choosing frequencies, and finally making sure everything you’re buying is compatible!

 Out of all of those things, though, nothing is quite as important as your transmitter.
+Here is our shortlist for the best transmitter for your rc/fpv quadcopter:

 Once you’re in the hobby, you’ll always be buying new things as your old things break or you demand greater performance.
 And most things, like frames, motors, and especially propellers are repeated purchases.